Bold-org/expo-in-app-provisioning/README.md

 #### Parameters:

-- `props` (optional): An object containing initialization properties.
+- `props` (optional for Android): An object containing initialization properties.
   - `cardholderName` (string): The name of the cardholder.
   - `localizedDescription` (string): A localized description of the card.
   - `lastFour` (string): The last four digits of the card.